tpremoli/ltn-demonstrator/README.md

 # Software Demonstrator for LTNs for RAMM

-## Project Descritpion
+## About

 This project is a traffic simulator which can be used to understand the impacts of LTNs, with a focus on the Heavitree neighbourhood in Exeter, UK.
 The simulator was designed and developed by the LTN Team at the University of Exeter using the Unity engine.
+Further details can be found in the [project description](docs/project_description.md).

 ## Executive Summary